Optavia Review: The Best Weight Loss Diet?

 How Much Does Optavia Cost?

-The cost of Optavia depends on the program.
-The 5 & 1 program, which appears to be the most popular and is the diet plan that was studied in the clinical trial, currently costs $395.25 and contains 119 servings.
+The 5 & 1 program, which appears to be the most popular, and which is the program was studied in the clinical trial on Optavia, currently costs $396.50 and contains 154 servings.

-It's worth noting that Optavia is slightly more expensive than Nutrisystem on a monthly basis, and we would consider the two programs somewhat equivalent as they're both weight loss programs with clinical research backing.
+It's worth noting that Optavia is slightly more expensive than Nutrisystem on a monthly basis, and we consider the two programs somewhat equivalent as they're both weight loss programs with clinical research backing.

-Optavia's Questionable Business Model
+Questionable Business Model

 Optavia is a multi-level-marketing (MLM) business, which means that independent distributors called "Optavia Coaches" help sell their products.